 The Ministry of Forestry of Indonesia through the Minister of Forestry’s decree No. P.49/Menhut-II/2008 concerning Village Forest provides good opportunities for local communities living in and around forests to manage and utilize forest areas in their villages.
 It is expected that the available access can be used for improving the welfare of local communities.
 Setulang is the first village in Malinau that has proposed the Protected Forest (Tane 'Olen) as a Village Forest.

 For more information, please contact:

-FORCLIME Photo Contest Exhibition in collaboration with the Goethe Institute.
-The exhibition will also display the winning photographs of the Biodiversity special award, and photographs of the “honourable mention” category.
-A number of attractive side events is planned to complement the exhibition.
+In addition to the winning and runner-up photos, the exhibition will also display the winning photographs of the Biodiversity special award, and photographs of the “honourable mention” category.
+The exhibition of the FORCLIME Photo Contest 2011 is conducted in collaboration with the Goethe-Institut.

 Furthermore, there will be some attractive side events during the exhibition.
 To see more detail of the exhibition programme, please click here